HenrikBengtsson/matrixStats/revdep/problems.md

       'doMC', 'doMPI', 'doSNOW', 'doParallel', 'doRedis'
     ```

+*   checking installed package size ...
+NOTE
+    ```
+      installed size is  6.0Mb
+      sub-directories of 1Mb or more:
+        R         2.0Mb
+        extdata   2.1Mb
+    ```

 *   checking dependencies in R code ...
 NOTE
     ```
     Namespaces in Imports field not imported from: